steamship-core/steamship-frontend/examples/nextjs-advanced/README.md

 ### Configure Steamship

 1. Create an account with [Steamship](https://steamship.com)
-2. Grab the following environmental variables:
+2. Set the following env vars in Vercel:

 ```
 STEAMSHIP_API_KEY=YOUR_API_KEY